hclpandv/viknetes/README.md

 Typical usecase is to install on google cloud shell  https://console.cloud.google.com/ (Azure Cloud Shell runs in a locked-down container environment hence can not use viknetes)

+Tested in Github Codespace and it worked like a charm ✅

 #### How to setup